 As the severity of the COVID-19 outbreak was becoming obvious in February, the Canadian Institutes of Health Research put out a rapid response funding call

 Dr. Dylan Pillai responded to that call and his $957,000 project (which includes $250,000

-through Genome Canada) was approved.
+through Genome Canada) was approved earlier this month.
 He is a microbiologist and Professor of Medicine at the University of Calgary and will work with Alberta Precision Labo

 ratories to develop point-of-care testing for use in the current COVID-19 pandemic and in any future viral outbreaks.
 He already has a prototype (shown above, photo by Riley Brandt, University of Calgary

 ) and over the coming months will create a tool that can rapidly identify specific viruses outside hospitals or laboratories.

 Dr. Pillai spoke with freelance broadcaster Don Hill about the test and how it could be used in pandemic situations.